 According to Barlow, Ritter “played with his new toys a month or so in Beverly Hills and then gave them to us to sell, clearing his deck for the next efforts of the Paris builders.”

 The Cadillac subsequently entered the ownership of Paul Kassoff, long rumored to have been a Ritter associate, and to this day the car bears Kassoff’s initials emblazoned on its radiator shell.
-Its history next picks up in the early 1980s, when it was acquired by the late, great collector Rick Carroll, whose private shop restored it in its current dazzling black and violet color scheme around 1989.
+From the 1950s until the 1980s it was the property of a family in New Jersey.
+It was then acquired by the late, great collector Rick Carroll, whose private shop restored it in its current dazzling black and violet color scheme around 1989.
 Subsequently it passed in 1994 to Jerome Sauls, then several years later to Melvin Olshansky.
 More recently part of a distinguished private collection, its restoration has been superbly maintained and is still in very fine overall condition.

 Representing the glamorous swan song of a fabulous stylist and coachbuilder, the “Ritter Saoutchik” represents audacious French coachbuilding at its absolute peak.
 It is the vision of an era wrapped into one utterly dramatic automobile.